mkrt97-analyst/-Bank-churn-analysis/README.md

 Opened the dataset and explored 10,000 rows
 Used
 AVERAGE(Exited)*100 formula to calculate overall churn rate → 20.37%
-Created Pivot Tables to find churn rate by Country and Age Group Made bar charts from pivot tables
+Created Pivot Tables to find churn rate by Country Made bar charts from pivot tables
 Key finding from Excel:
 Germany churn rate (~32%) was double France and Spain (~16%) — spotted before writing